You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 8. Add area rugs to your floors.

-Area rugs can help add warmth and style, but they can help insulate your floors, too—especially if your home has wood, laminate, or tile flooring.
+Area rugs can add warmth and style, and they can help insulate your floors, too—especially if your home has wood, laminate, or tile flooring.

 Gaps around your home’s foundation can actually suck in cold air from outside, so if you don’t have carpeted floors, your feet can easily feel these cold pockets during the winter.